mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?

+**BeanFactoryPostProcessor** is for manipulate bean definition.
+If you want to change the actual bean instances, use **BeanPostProcessor**.

 **BeanFactoryPostProcessor**
 - works in the ApplicationContext lifecycle  **Load Bean Definition** step,
-- before the container instantiates any beans other than BeanFactoryPostProcessors beans,
+- before the container instantiates any beans other than `BeanFactoryPostProcessors` beans,
-- they read, and potentially operate on the bean configuration metadata, or say, bean meta-data, or bean definition.
+- they **read**, and potentially **operate** on the bean configuration metadata, or say, bean meta-data, or bean definition.
-- A custom BeanFactoryPostProcessor can also be used, for example, to register custom property editors.
+- A custom `BeanFactoryPostProcessor` can also be used, for example, to register custom property editors.
-- You can configure multiple BeanFactoryPostProcessors, control the order by implement `ordered` interface.
+- You can configure multiple `BeanFactoryPostProcessors`, control the order by implement `ordered` interface.
-- BeanPostProcessors are scoped per-container, it will only be applied to the bean definitions in current container, not in another.

-**BeanFactoryPostProcessor** is for manipulate bean definition.
-If you want to change the actual bean instances, use **BeanPostProcessor**.

 It's invoked after container is initialized, and bean definition is read, **before anybean is initialized**.